-Hepatic Hydrothorax (HH) is defined as abnormal accumulation of fluid in pleural space (usually > 500 mL) in a patient with cirrhosis after excluding other causes of pleural effusion (e.g. cardiac, pulmonary, or pleural disease).
-Prevalence of HH is ranged between 4%-12% as reported in different studies.2-4 Hepatic hydrothorax predominantly occurs on right side in approximately 85%, followed by left side in 13%, and bilaterally in 2%.
-Right sided HH is more common because of the direct passage of peritoneal fluid into the pleural space via diaphragmatic defect and also the right hemi diaphragm.
+Hepatic Hydrothorax (HH) is defined as abnormal accumulation of fluid in pleural space (usually > 500 mL) in a patient with cirrhosis after excluding other causes of pleural effusion (e.g. cardiac, pulmonary, or pleural disease). ^{1,2} Prevalence of HH is ranged between 4%-12% as reported in different studies.
+2-4 Hepatic hydrothorax predominantly occurs on right side in approximately 85%, followed by left side in 13%, and bilaterally in 2%.
+5 Right sided HH is more common because of the direct passage of peritoneal fluid into the pleural space via diaphragmatic defect and also the right hemi diaphragm is less muscular and less thicker than left hemidiaphragm.
+6

 The common mechanisms are leakage of ascitic fluid via diaphragmatic defects, hypoalbuminemia, azygos veins hypertension, trans-diaphragmatic migration of fluid via lymphatic channels.
 Microscopic examination of the defect showed the discontinuities in the collagen bundles.
-HH that accumulate slowly and in debilitated patients with chronic liver disease can be relatively asymptomatic even when large (up to 5 to 10 L) whereas the rapid accumulation with as little as 500 ml can manifest as severe dyspnoea and hypotension.
+Hhat accumulate slowly and in debilitated patients with chronic liver disease can be relatively asymptomatic even when large (up to 5 to 10 L) whereas the rapid accumulation with as little as 500 ml can manifest as severe dyspnoea and hypotension.